dampbacon/js-prototype-game/README.md

 \
 <br>
 ## how to run
-Use WSL, windows default terminal mode is incompatible.
+Use WSL, windows default terminal mode is incompatible.\
+Use a Linux terminal with xterm-256colors as term info.
 <br>
 it works on WSL and is reccomended to be ran on windows terminal as it's super easy to change fonts to what i designed it with. \
-The recomended Font is <b>ibm vga 8x16</b> it can be made to work in a linux terminal, \
+The recomended Font is <b>ibm vga 8x16</b>.

+it can be made to work in a linux terminal, \
 but it's a complete pain in the ass and a huge pain to turn off Anti Aliasing for only one font
 <br>
 get it from:\